SDiFI/masdif/README.md

 The client sends messages via POST requests to Masdif.
 The POST request blocks on completion of all involved services.
 All id's are UUID's and therefore unique.
 Only the client knows the conversation id, which is used to identify the conversation in the database.

-To be implemented:

-- [ ] Add a timeout and lock the conversation after the last message has been sent for a certain time

 ##  Conversational services